Updated

-Australia just had its record warmest start to a year.
-Will winter turn it around?
+Australia has just recorded its warmest start to a

 So is this the winter when it could all turn around, when the skies open, the soil gets nicely damp and the dams fill?